 All the originals stupa built during the time of Buddha didn’t survive intact today.
-Yet where ever you go in the buddhist world you will find the sets of eight stupas.
+Where ever you go in the Buddhist world you will find the sets of eight stupas.
 Please learn more on Wikipedia

 Here are some blog post related to Tibetan Religion

 - Tibetan prayer flag